tjr1974/Silk-Road-Legends-of-Wulin/documentation/game design document.md

     - Celebrate cultures with in-game events tied to historical festivals and holidays, offering unique rewards and experiences.

   - #### Wǔxiá-inspired Gameplay
-    - Offer players an opportunity to experience martial arts fantasy with a deep, customizable Gōngfu system inspired by classic Wǔxiá literature and films.
+    - Offer players an opportunity to experience martial arts fantasy with a deep, customizable Gōngfū system inspired by classic Wǔxiá literature and films.

   - #### Flexible Character Development
     - Break away from rigid class systems, allowing players to craft truly unique characters by mixing and matching skills, professions, and martial arts styles.